Korean literature in translation: History

-KLTI and Korean literature in translation
+Major organizations

-Three primary organizations that have been fulfilling a significant role in the globalization of Korean literature are the State-funded Literature Translation Institute of Korea or LTI Korea, Daesan Foundation and International Communication Foundations or ICF.
+Three primary organizations that have played a significant role in the globalization of Korean literature are the Literature Translation Institute of Korea or LTI Korea, the Daesan Foundation, and the International Communication Foundations or ICF.
 Since their establishment, these institutions have been providing financial support to the translators, authors, publishers via grants and prizes, developing educational training courses, hosting an array of several programs to strengthen the connection between Korean Literature and World Literature (Kim, 2002).
 Among these three key organizations, LTI Korea gradually emerged as one of the most significant ones to cast an impact.
 Since its establishment in 1996, LTI, Korea or ‘한국문학번역원’ has been working with the goal of successfully promoting the Korean Literature to the global audience.
 Several translations and publications have been sponsored by LTI, Korea along with arranging multiple overseas exchange programs between Korea and the overseas publishers and professional translators (Walraven & Breuker, 2007).

 All of the LTI sponsored programs tend to focus on specific areas related to literature.
 Some of the key programs and facilities supported by LTI Korea are Translation Grants Program, Publication Grants Program, Education Program, Information Service, LTI Korea Library, etc. Each quarter, LTI Korea selects and oversees the translation of several Korean literary fiction, poetry, non-fiction, YA books, graphic novels and so on.
 Publication grants are also provided to the foreign publishers who have already acquired copyrights to works, translated by LTI Korea.
 Additionally, for the purpose of more engagement, LTI Korea conducts and participates in multiple cultural events.
 Previously, the forum was held in the US, Spain, France, Japan, Germany, etc. Another key event conducted by LTI Korea is Seoul's International Writers’ Festival.
 From fantasy, empathy to strategy, the workshops have focused on many themes.
-Eminent writers such as Bae Suah, Pyun Hye-young, Choi-Seoung-oh, Min Jin Lee, etc. have been a part of these workshops.
+Eminent writers such as Bae Suah, Pyun Hye-young, Choi-Seoung-oh, and Min Jin Lee have been a part of these workshops.

 The translation academies organized by LTI Korea in foreign languages like English, German, Chinese, French, Spanish, Russian and Japanese focus on the training of translators.
 In addition to nurturing and upskill the current translators, LTI Korea also provides Korean Literature Translation awards to the new and existing translators.